CBHF Honourees

 Since 1979, more than 200 business leaders have been inducted into the Order of the Business Hall of Fame.
 They have shaped Canada’s business landscape with their collective skills, vision, grit and determination.

-Congratulations to the Inductees for their vision, leadership, economic and community impact and for serving as role models to the next generation.
+Congratulations to these four exceptional business leaders for their vision, leadership, economic and community impact and for serving as role models to the next generation.

 Congratulations from the Chancellor